 Cake

-• All Purpose Flour.
-You will need to reserve some to toss the blueberries.
-This will help prevent them from sinking to the bottom of the cake.
+- All-Purpose Flour – You’ll need a small amount reserved to toss with the blueberries.
+This helps prevent them from sinking to the bottom of the cake.

 Glaze

-• Powdered Sugar.
-Always sift powdered sugar to remove any lumps.
+- Powdered Sugar – Always sift the powdered sugar to remove any lumps and ensure a smooth glaze.

-• Milk.
-Whole milk is recommended for the richest flavor.
+- Milk – Whole milk is recommended for the richest flavor and creamiest consistency.

 Find the complete list of ingredients at the bottom of the page.